90 Day Korean

 The Living Language Korean comes as the Complete Edition and contains three Books (beginners, intermediate, and advanced level), nine CDs, and free online learning resources: games, flashcards, and interactive quizzes.
 The Platinum Edition also includes live e-tutoring.
 There is also the Essential Edition coursebook available for beginners.

-If you love Assimil, you’ll get dissapointed to hear that their standard course of Korean is only in French.
+If you love Assimil, you’ll get disapointed to hear that their standard course of Korean is only in French.
 However, they have recently published a handy Korean phrasebook for the speakers of English.
 The book contains 21 lessons for beginners and mp3 audio sample, so you’d need to buy entire audio content separately.
 Read our full review of Assimil.

 The Mosalingua app is essentially a way to memorize basic vocabulary and phrases.
 It focuses on the most important, “the 20% that you’ll use 80% of the time,” and relies on advanced learning, association, and memorization techniques.
 There are additional features on the web version, and while a subscription does cost money, there’s a free 15-day trial available.